andrewruba/rpg_world/README.md

 - **Achievements System**: Track and reward player achievements and milestones.
 - **AI and Balancing**: Develop intelligent AI opponents and ensure balanced gameplay through metrics.

-## Planned Project Structure
+## Project Structure

-The following directory layout outlines the intended structure of the **rpg_world** library once all features have been fully implemented.
+The following directory layout outlines the current structure of the **rpg_world** library.
 This organization ensures scalability, maintainability, and ease of navigation for developers.

 ```plaintext
 rpg_world/